-Note: Always choose a sensible name for the files, this is just an example file, I am not bothering about the name, from next chapter we will follow the rules.
+Note: Always choose a sensible name for the files, this is just an example file, I am not bothering about the name, from the next chapter we will follow the rules.

-3) It will ask to specify the folder path to save the Step Definition file, let it be a default project folder and hit Save button.
+3) It will ask to specify the folder path to save the Step Definition file, let it be a default project folder and hit the Save button.

 4) All the statements will change the color now, it means these Feature statements are linked with Step Definitions.

-5) To have a look at the attached definitions, click on the any statement and press F12 button.
+5) To have a look at the attached definitions, click on any statement and press F12 button.
 This will open up the linked definition file and the cursor will be pointing to the linked definition.

 Executing a SpecFlow Test